Absence of Change

 UPDATE "Freezer" SET temp = 38 WHERE id = 1;

-If you watch the debug window, you will notice that freezer 1 only appears in the result set after 10 seconds have elapsed.
+If you watch the result set, you will notice that freezer 1 only appears after 10 seconds have elapsed.
+This demonstrates the trueFor function - the condition must remain true continuously for the specified duration before the item enters the result set.

 UPDATE "Freezer" SET temp = 42 WHERE id = 3;

-Now update freezer 5 from 40 degrees to 20 degrees, and you will see it removed from the result set immediately.
+Now update freezer 5 from 40 degrees to 20 degrees:

 UPDATE "Freezer" SET temp = 20 WHERE id = 5;